 3. Look at the number of dogs a breeder has on the premises.
-It is unlikely that 10 or more breeding females would be given individual attention.
+It would be difficult to provide individual attention to a very large number of dogs and puppies.

 4. Make sure you are able to visit with one or both of the parents of the puppy.
 Remember the father plays an important role, too!

 5. Do your homework regarding health questions for both parents of the puppy.
 Is all information about each parent, including pedigree, health testing and photographs openly presented on the breeder's website?

 6. How many litters are produced each year?
 How many litters are "available" at the same time?
 Each litter requires a great deal of time, patience, and attention.

 7. Be sure your puppy has been examined by a licensed Veterinarian and found to be healthy.